noaa-pifsc/reefmapper/README.md

 ```

 ## Ideas
-- database integration?
+- database/mission app integration | semi-done metadata integration
-- - to take advantage of QA/QC and eliminate errors
+    - take advantage of QA/QC and eliminate errors
-- - automatically check flags as steps finish
+     - to do: - automatically check flags as steps finish
-- logging
-- add a retry loop in case of failure
-- logging into the database?
+- logging (in database?)
-- add in SAM step for auto mask using taglab code and/or SAM model
     - email status and reports?
     - verify status checks? (files, sizes, and so on?)
+- add a retry loop in case of failure

+Extra:
+- ArcGIS integration via python
+ - to create project and import files?
+ - link geodatabase?
+ - start mission app annotation steps
+- add in SAM step for auto mask using taglab code and/or SAM model?

 ### Reference
 - https://agisoft.freshdesk.com/support/solutions/articles/31000148930-how-to-install-metashape-stand-alone-python-module